ndaman/mechanicsofmaterials/docs/exam 2/lecture13.md

 - Drawing shear-moment diagrams is a very important skill
 - Learning MasteringEngineering's drawing system is not as important (in my opinion)
-- If you are more comfortable doing your shear-moment diagrams by hand, you may turn them into me in class on Monday and I will grade them by hand
+- If you are more comfortable doing your shear-moment diagrams by hand, you may turn them into me in class on Friday and I will grade them by hand

 ---
 # thin-walled tubes